bensonnalle/swift-classVSstruct-reading-swift-intro-000/README.md

 fred.homePlanet = "Mars"
 ```

+No because you are changing a constant

 ### Question 2

 Can you fix the class definition above so that it _does_ work?

+Yes make home planet a var

 ### Question 3